pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * If I were the king of the world, I would have made you my queen!

 # adjectives

+## concrete
+* Can somebody show me concrete numbers on that?
+* Moscow could grant Greece privileged import access, thereby generating revenue for struggling companies back home and allowing Tsipras to present a concrete result to his voters.

 ## healthy
 * It's nearly impossible for consumers to evaluate how healthy a bank is.